Apply for a study permit

 How to apply

-Study permits are issued by Immigration, Refugees and Citizenship Canada (IRCC).
-Depending on your country of citizenship, you may be required to pass a medical examination or provide biometric information in addition submitting documentation.
-To get started:
+Depending on your country of citizenship, you may need a medical exam or you may need to provide biometric information in addition to supporting documentation.

 1